-MS. YEVICH: Thank you very much, Kyle.
+MS. YEVI CH: Thank you very much, Kyle.

-$$\operatorname{MR}.$$ INGRAM: And I have written.
+MR. INGRAM And I have written.
 Can I submit that now, or do I --

 MS. YEVICH: You can do that, either now or electronically.
 Perfect.
 Thank you so much, Kyle.
-Okay.
+Ckay.

 Our next speaker is Eric Christophe.
 Eric.
-1 2.

 MR. CHRISTOPHE: Yes.
 Good to go?

+MS. YEVI CH: Yes.

-3 MS. YEVICH: Yes.
-4 MR. CHRISTOPHE: Basically, I am here today.
-5 participate --MS. YEVICH: Would you like, introduce yourself 6 7 and say your name?
-8 MR. CHRISTOPHE: My name is Eric Christophe, and 9 I am CEO of EFC Builders.
-We participate in the HOME 10 program here with TDHCA.
+MR. CHRISTOPHE: Basically, I am here today. participate --

+MS. YEVICH: Would you like, introduce yourself and say your name?

+MR. CHRISTOPHE: My name is Eric Christophe, and I am CEO of EFC Builders.
+We participate in the HOME program here with TDHCA.
 We do quite a few of these homes throughout the State of Texas.

-11 12 And my concern about the program -- of course, it is very beneficial.
-I think it is a wonderful program.
-13 14 But one of the main issues -- of course, I think the gentleman just mentioned it here, before -- we like the 15 16 public works stuff that they are doing in Amarillo -- is payment for the contractors and whatnot.
-17 18 From my understanding, as far as when we submit 19 invoices and stuff like that, there is a lot of money that 20 we have to come out of pocket with up front.
-The timing, 21 as far as -- is once we turn in our invoices, and stuff like that, from my understanding, like I said, I think the 22 23 invoice, once it goes through the city and gets to the 24 state level, it sits on the desk for two weeks.
+And my concern about the program -- of course, it is very beneficial.
+I think it is a wonderful program But one of the main issues -- of course, I think the gentleman just mentioned it here, before -- we like the public works stuff that they are doing in Amarillo -- is payment for the contractors and what not.

+From my understanding, as far as when we submit invoices and stuff like that, there is a lot of money that we have to come out of pocket with up front.
+The timing, as far as -- is once we turn in our invoices, and stuff like that, from my understanding, like I said, I think the invoice, once it goes through the city and gets to the state level, it sits on the desk for two weeks.